WhoIsLTD/WhoIsLTD/README.md

 ### Hi there 👋
 I'm Dat Le.
 A final year student at Hanoi University of Mining and Geology.
-I'm majoring in Geoinformation Technology, and am interested in Computer Science.
+I'm majoring in Geoinformation Technology, and am also interested in Computer Science.
 I always want to develop myself and learn anything new.
 - 🎓 I’m learning at Hanoi University of Mining and Geology
 - 🔭 I'm currently diving into deep learning
 - 📫 How to reach me: Email me at: tiendat.le129@gmail.com